mariyadavydova/agent-reader/README.md

-# Agent Summarizer
+# Agent Reader

-Intelligent summarizer for various kinds of media sources: web pages, Twitter threads, etc.
+Intelligent Reader for various kinds of media sources: web pages, Twitter threads, etc.

 Early alpha version.
 Please don't use it for anything serious.